Georgia–Japan relations

 Georgian-Japanese relations were established on August 3, 1992, just over one year since Georgia became independent from the Soviet Union.
 Since November 2006, Georgia has maintained an embassy in Tokyo.
 Japan has an embassy in Tbilisi.

+And Japan is with Iran is Sectoral dialogue partner countries of the BSCE.

+History

+Between 1918 and 1921, Japan was one of many countries that de jure recognized the independence of the Democratic Republic of Georgia.

 Economy and foreign aid

 Japan has extended foreign aid to Georgia for various economic and cultural development projects.
 The balance of trade between the two nations is heavily in favor of Japan, with Japan exporting automobiles and manufactured goods, and Georgia exporting food products and chemicals.

 Military cooperation

 In February 2011 Georgian Deputy Foreign Minister Nikoloz Vashakidze met with Director-General for International Affairs, Bureau of Defense Policy of the Japanese Defense Ministry Hiroshi Oe and discussed further prospects of military cooperation between Georgia and Japan during the meeting.

 Japan's official statement on Abkhazia and South Ossetia

 Japan supports Georgia's territorial claims over Abkhazia and South Ossetia.
 On August 27, 2008, Masahiko Koumura Minister for Foreign Affairs of Japan issued the official statement entirely supporting Georgia's territorial integrity, which was followed by the formal recognition of the proclaimed republics by Russia on the previous day.

 According to the October 2014 Joint Statement between Japan and Georgia on "Solidarity for Peace and Democracy": "Both sides shared the view that peaceful resolution to the conflict in Georgia's occupied regions of Abkhazia and Tskhinvali region/South Ossetia in line with the principles of sovereignty and territorial integrity of Georgia within its internationally recognized borders are essential for the peace and stability of the country and the entire South Caucasus region".
 Japan's position on "Georgia's occupied regions of Tskhinvali region/South Ossetia and Abkhazia" was reaffirmed in the 1 March 2017 statement by the Embassy of Japan in Georgia.

 On March 29, 2022, during the Russo-Ukrainian War, the Embassy of Japan again issued an official statement to support the sovereignty and territorial integrity of Georgia and to deny the so-called "parliamentary elections" in Abkhazia held twice on that month.